 But there is a difference.
 Every option—wood included—help fill a home with natural light, and each material has its own pros and cons.
 Some bring extra durability, while others are better suited for the cost-conscious homeowner.
 And depending on your region, not all window materials are well-suited to regional weather conditions.

-From cost and energy efficiency to overall aesthetic appeal, there is a window for every project.
+From cost and energy efficiency to overall aesthetic appeal,.
 You just have to help your client figure out what’s best for them.

 Vinyl windows have about a 66% market share when it comes to residential installations and with good reason.
 They are the most cost-effective option among vinyl, fiberglass and aluminum windows.
 When all other factors are equal, vinyl is the most affordable choice.